wpmetabox/docs/_docs/fields/file.md

 // or

 'upload_dir' => WP_CONTENT_DIR . '/invoices/',
+'unique_filename_callback' => 'my_function',
 ```

 The custom folder should be inside your your WordPress website's root folder.
 So you can store it in `/uploads/`, `/downloads/` folders if you want.
 The configuration is *per* field, so you can has one field store files in `/downloads/` and another field in `/invoices/`.

+The uploaded file name is normally the original file name and maybe with suffix `-1`, `-2` to prevent duplicated names.
+In case you want to set custom names for files, pass your custom callback to the setting `unique_filename_callback`.

 Unlike the normal case, where files are added to the WordPress Media Library, files uploaded to custom folders are not available in the Media Library.
 Thus, the data saved in the custom fields is **file URL**, not attachment ID.